pelikhan/pxt-rtttl/README.md

 > Open this page at [https://pelikhan.github.io/pxt-rtttl/](https://pelikhan.github.io/pxt-rtttl/)

-This Arcade extension lets you convert RTTTL tunes into MakeCode Arcade melodies.
+This MakeCode extension lets you convert RTTTL tunes into MakeCode Arcade melodies.

 You will find a new ``convert RTTTL to melody`` block under Music > Melody.